 Legacy of Scholars Development

-(1982-present).
 A cohort-based program for academic and leadership development for select incoming students.
+Cohorts ranged in size from 18-55 students.

 (1988–2008).
 Formerly known as the "Sophomore A. J. Gordon Scholarship," this program sought and recognized students completing their sophomore year who were not selected as A. J. Gordon Scholars, but who had emerged as leading undergraduate scholars and leaders among their peers.
 Initially two students were selected to join the cohort of A. J. Gordon Scholars, and more recently, the program recognized one top scholar from each academic department as Barrington Scholars, and selected two to four students from that roster to receive a full A. J. Gordon Scholarship for their remaining time at Gordon College.